kevinbdsouza/kevinbdsouza.github.io/_posts/2025-05-01-arion-nanogpt.md

 * **Asynchronous Adaptivity:** Does the adaptive radius `t` need to be updated at every single step?
 It's possible that updating it every 5 or 10 steps would provide most of the benefit while amortizing the computational cost.
 * **Hybrid Approaches:** Perhaps the optimal solution is a hybrid: use the fixed `sqrt(fan-out/fan-in)` scaling from Muon, but use a very simple, low-cost adaptive global multiplier based on the average gradient norm across the entire model, rather than a per-layer calculation.

-This experiment demonstrated the trade-offs between theoretical experiments and practical performance, and that simplicity and low FLOP count are king.
+Overall, this experiment demonstrated the trade-offs between theoretical experiments and practical performance, and that simplicity and low FLOP count are king.

 ## References
 1. Muon.
 Keller Jordan blog.
 See: https://kellerjordan.github.io/posts/muon.